piegamesde/BlockMap/README.md

 ## Update to newer Minecraft version

 - Update and start Minecraft.
 Create a new debug world.
-Copy it to `BlockMap/BlockMap-internal/src/test/resources`.
+Copy it to `./BlockMap-internal/src/test/resources`.
+Delete the `playerdata`, `stats` and `advancements` folders in it.
-- Copy the current block color instructions in `BlockMap/BlockMap-internal/src/main/resources/` to match the new Minecraft version.
+- Copy the current block color instructions in `./BlockMap-internal/src/main/resources/` to match the new Minecraft version.
-- Copy the current `ChunkRenderer` in `de.piegames.blockmap.renderer` to match the new Minecraft version.
+- Copy the current `ChunkRenderer` in `de.piegames.blockmap.renderer` (in `BlockMap-core`) to match the new Minecraft version.
-- *Commit as update preparation*
+- Commit as `Minecraft $VERSION: Update preparation`
 - Start off updating `de.piegames.blockmap.MinecraftVersion`
-- Update the Minecraft version of `ChunkRenderer`
+- Update the Minecraft version of `ChunkRenderer_$VERSION` in the constructor
 - Update `de.piegames.blockmap.renderer.RegionRenderer` to use the new `ChunkRenderer`
 - Run `./gradlew regenerate` and make it work
 - Run all the tests and make them work